-It Might Increase Your Taxes.
+It might increase your taxes.
 Negotiating your debt may increase your tax liability next year.
 When a creditor writes off bad debt, the creditor reports the debt to the IRS and sends you a 1099 form.
 You are required to report the debt as “income” on your tax return.
 Reporting the debt on your tax return could increase the amount of taxes you will owe next year.

 Is Chapter 7 Better Than Other Debt Relief Options?

-Stops wage garnishment.
+It stops wage garnishment.
 A Chapter 7 bankruptcy case stops wage garnishment, debt collection lawsuits, and other forms of debt collection.

-What is a Chapter 7 Bankruptcy?
+What Is Chapter 7 Bankruptcy?

 What Debts Are Discharged in Chapter 7?

-A majority of unsecured debts are eligible for a discharge under Chapter 7.
+Most unsecured debts are eligible for a discharge under Chapter 7.
 Examples of unsecured debts that you can discharge in a Chapter 7 case include: